ChildGuard/App/README.md

 # Server And Database
-This is a repository for all of the web based/phone app code to be used for the Child Guard Bracelet project.
+This is a repository for all of the server and database portion of the Child Guard Bracelet project.